-Libraries correspondent JEAN BRODIE has spent months undercover to get the consultation documents which Croydon Council tried to keep secret.
+Libraries correspondent GENE BRODIE has spent months undercover to get the consultation documents which Croydon Council tried to keep secret.
 Now we are able to publish those papers, the reason for our council’s reluctance to share the information becomes clear

 Did Councillor Sara Bashford deliberately mislead Croydon last year before getting the council to agree to spend £275,000 towards the outsourcing of the borough’s 13 libraries, claiming that this was what residents had asked for?